 Rachel: “I don’t want a long life, I want a beautiful one.
 It’s you who makes your life beautiful.
 You can’t blame your mother, your father or anybody.
 You can only blame yourself.”

 Rachel also asked us to sit on her lap during our group photo.
 She said she doesn’t feel anything on her legs since she was paralyzed hip down, so it’s okay for us to sit on her lap.
 So we carefully sat on her lap like kids.
 She was too cute!
 She was something special.
 After our prayer and chat time, her grandchildren finally arrived.
 We were introduced to them before we bid goodbye.

-(After our first date with Rachel, we kept in touch until I got back to Manila.
+(After our first date with Rachel, we kept in touch until I arrived back to Manila.
 I had my long distance phone calls with Rachel and Ate Remy.
 She was so sweet.
 She would tell me how she misses me and how she loves me.
-It was like talking to Mama.)
+It was like talking to my mom.)